jkaho/employee-directory/README.md

 - Filter employees by state/territory and/or age group
 - Sort employees by first name, last name or age in ascending or descending order

-This application is also mobile-friendly for user convenience and accessibility.
+For user convenience and accessibility, this application is also mobile-friendly.

 ## Technologies Used